ferntheplant/dotfiles/README.md

 > New-Item -ItemType SymbolicLink -Path C:\Users\fjorn\AppData\Roaming\alacritty\alacritty.toml -Target "\\wsl.localhost\Ubuntu\home\fjorn\dotfiles\alacritty\.config\alacritty\alacritty.toml"
 ```

-Furthermore you'll likely need to modify the default shell for Alacritty to be the Ubuntu shell for WSL.
+Furthermore, you'll likely need to modify the default shell for Alacritty to be the Ubuntu shell for WSL.
 Set the top level `shell=ubuntu` key in `alacritty.toml`.

 Note that the symlink target points to the dotfiles repo and not `~/.config`.
 This is because windows symlinks CANNOT follow Linux symlinks, so we need to point to the original file.